pralab/AdversarialPruningBenchmark/README.md

 **Paper:** [link](link)

+# :grapes: :scissors: :shield:
-## Main idea :grapes: :scissors: :bookmark: :shield:
+## Main idea
 :monocle_face: The goal of the Adversarial Pruning (AP) Benchmark is to make AP methods be evaluated in a fair, comparable way.
+APs represent all those pruning methods whose goal is to get a pruned network while preserving/inducing as much robustness against adversarial attacks as possible :shield:
-That is why, in our [paper](paper), we created a taxonomy of adversarial pruning method, thus enabling a clear and systematic analysis of the methods :star_struck
+That is why, in our [paper](paper), we created a taxonomy of adversarial pruning method, thus enabling a clear and systematic analysis of the methods :star_struck 📑
 In addition, to fairly and comparably analyze the AP methods, we created the adversarial pruning benchmark :hammer: :grapes:

 We evaluate the AP methods using the AutoAttack framework and the HO-FMN attack, making up for the major issues in adversarial evaluations and ensuring a complete security evaluation.